 Fix The Jambs On The Sides

 Using the same height as that of the opening, cut two fractions of the wood or PVC side jambs and get them ready for fixing.
 Ensure the side jambs reach the bottom of the jamb header you earlier set.
-These jambs ought to be the same height as your garage door with only ¼ inch less, so they don’t hit bottom.
+These jambs ought to be the same height as your door with only ¼ inch less, so they don’t hit bottom.
 Fasten the door jambs firmly with the help of framing nails.

 We recommend the use of two-side jambs to support the weight, and you’ll install two trimmers on both sides.

-Once you’re done fixing the side jambs, the door opening should match the measurement of your new garage door.
+Once you’re done fixing the side jambs, the door opening should match the measurement of your new door.

 Attach the middle bracket framing